Adam-Dalloul/Gesture_Media_Control_ML/README.md

 <h1>Gesture Control Application</h1>
 <p>Welcome to the Gesture Control Application!
 This application uses a Keras model to recognize gestures from your webcam feed and perform actions based on those gestures.
-You can dynamically load the Keras model and labels file using the application's graphical interface.</p>
+You can dynamically load the Keras model and labels file using the application's graphical interface.
+Can be used for who are blind and don't have access to assitive technology but still need to use desktops/computers.</p>

 <h2>Features</h2>
 <ul>